rishig/zulip/CONTRIBUTING.md

   [Python API](https://github.com/zulip/python-zulip-api).
 * [Follow us](https://twitter.com/zulip) on Twitter.

-For both of the following, you'll need to make an account on the site if you don't already have one.
+For the following, you'll need to make an account on the site if you don't already have one.

 * [Like Zulip](https://alternativeto.net/software/zulip-chat-server/) on